ResetXPDR/MSFS_AutoFPS/README.md

   - If you make changes to your LS settings after starting a flight, press AutoFPS's Reset button so that AutoFPS can redetect them correctly.
 - FSR3 FG is now supported for MSFS 2024 as of SU2.
   - Although FSR3 FG can be implemented with an adaptive multiplier, MSFS currently implements it with a fixed 2X multiplier that is active regardless of whether MSFS has the focus or not.
-- Multi Frame Generation, available only for users with 5000 series nVidia GPUs, is unable to be auto detected by the app at this time due to the privileged access need to read this setting.
+- Multi Frame Generation (MFG), available only for users with 5000 series nVidia GPUs, is unable to be auto detected by the app at this time due to the privileged access need to read this setting.
   - In the interim, a manual MFG multiplier and target MFG FPS selection will be presented on the UI when a 5000 series nVidia GPU is detected.
   - Match the app's MFG multiplier with what you have set for MFG with MSFS in nVidia settings.
   - Set to MFG Off if not using MFG or using an alternative FG method.
   - Feature can be removed by the user setting MfgModeMultEnabled to false in MSFS_AutoFPS.config in the app root directory.
-- Detection of all FG types other than LSFG is automatic within 5 seconds of making the change.
-Detection of LSFG is normally only performed upon starting a flight.
-If LSFG is started after this detection is normally performed, press the Reset button for it to be detected.
+- Detection of all FG types is automatic within 5 seconds of making the change.
 - Only one type of FG can be active at a time for the app to show FPS correctly.
 In particular, using native nVidia or the FG mod AND LSFG will cause incorrect FPS calculations in the app because they function differently when MSFS loses focus.
 Choose one or the other if you want to use them with this app.

 Why am I getting a dangerous/unsafe/virus/trojan/malware warning when trying to download or install?